yhur/mqttws/README.md

-# mqttws : WebSocket MQTT for React
+# mqttws : MQTT WebSocket Client for React Web
 This is a temporary npm package to fix the message handler callback registration and may be removed when the fix is taken into the original library.

 ## Background